 Board members and/or Board staff

-Other child care stakeholders that represent the interests of the children and/or the families served
+Other child care stakeholders that represent the interests of the children, the families served, or both

 Boards may determine which local stakeholders to include on their committees.
 Community stakeholders involved in children and family issues will vary across Board areas.
 For example, stakeholders may include organizations, including, but not limited to, the following: